 Use a grout bag to apply the cement, or transfer small amounts of the batch using a steel trowel.
 Fill and smooth the top of the first hole, then move to the rest of the holes, filling with grout and leveling to patch the injection sites.

 Both of the methods detailed above will result in a leveled slab.
 However, every project has its unique challenges and can reveal some common problems.

 When working to raise an uneven slab, you should always inject foam – or grout, depending on your preferences – slowly.
 Pumping too quickly can cause cracks to form, enlarge existing fissures, or lift the slab too high.

 Alternatively, if you notice foam or grout seeping out of the side of the slab, you may need to slow your pace as well.
 Allow the existing foam to set before resuming application.

 If the foam spills out of the hole or won't sink below the slab, drilling deeper into the soil below the slab may help.
 You can also try using your shop vac to suck out blockages caused by debris or blow air into the holes.

 Whether you call in a professional or prefer a DIY slab-jacking method, you can lift a sinking cement slab in less than two hours over the weekend.
 Even a novice home improvement enthusiast can boost their home's curb appeal with ease.

-Before getting started, ensure that you have a rock drill, masonry bit, and expanding foam or grout mixture to get the job done.
+Before getting started, ensure that you have a rock drill, masonry bit, the right type of hammer for concrete, and expanding foam or grout mixture to get the job done.